gilderbuild/iac_example/README.md

 # Description

-This repository contains the terraform definitions required to build the infraestructure associated with the zero-downtime project
+This repository contains the terraform definitions required to build an AWS ECS Project.

 ## Requirements